robin-janssen/CODES-Benchmark/README.md

 - Predictions with uncertainty and predicted uncertainty across time
 - Correlations between the predicted uncertainty and the prediction error or the dynamics of the data and the prediction error.

+Some prime **use-cases** of the benchmark are:
+- Finding the best-performing surrogate on a dataset.
+Here, best-performing could mean high accuracy, low inference times or any other metric of interest (e.g. most accurate uncertainty estimates, ...).
+- Comparing performance of a novel surrogate architecture against the implemented baseline models.
+- Gaining insights into a dataset or comparing datasets using the built-in dataset insights.

 ## Key Features

 **Baseline Surrogates**